JiayeJerryWang/Communication-Networks/README.md

 ---

-## MP1: HTTP Client and Server
+## HTTP Client and Server

 ### Objective
-In this MP, you will implement a simple HTTP client and server.
+Implement a simple HTTP client and server.
 The client fetches files from a web server, and the server serves files to clients.

 ### HTTP Client
 - The client should be executed as: